 I’ve already kind of discussed the village and its setting.
 The visuals are fantastic but the whole show leans towards a dark colour palette, so with the exception of Megumi and Chizuru’s outfits, don’t expect much in the way of colour.
 The opening song is suitably creepy and the time skips forward and back are quite effective for showing multiple perspectives on events, and shining new light on events that you had already seen.

 I loved Shiki.
 I get why other people may find it boring and may dislike the ending.
 But for me, it was a great journey and gave me plenty to think about, and really, I can’t think of ending that would have been satisfying because it wasn’t that kind of anime.
-There wasn’t ever going to be a hero to swoop in and save the day.
+There wasn’t ever going to be a hero to swoop in and save the day, and if one had, it would have kind of invalidated everything that came before it.

 What are your thoughts on Shiki?
 Or, what are some horror anime that have really worked for you?